girishkathireddy/Blockchain-LevelDB/README.md

 Persisting, and validating blocks using Node.js, LevelDB

 This is a Private Blockchain.
-In this project I created the classes to manage my private blockchain, to be able to persist my blochchain I used LevelDB.
+In this project I created the classes to manage my private blockchain, to be able to persist my blockchain I used LevelDB.

 ## Setup project for Review.